 It is more complex than ceramic tiles, and there are several sizes, shapes, colors, and patterns that you can choose from.
 There are also porcelain planks that look like wood flooring.

-Some of the most popular surfaces for vanity countertops are granite, marble, and quartz.
-Solid surfacing materials like Corian and Staron are also suitable.
+Popular choices for vanity countertops include granite, marble, and quartz.
+Solid surfacing materials such as Corian and Staron are also viable options.

 All of these are highly durable, and they hold up well in any condition in the bathroom.